Dantali0n/OpenCSD/README.md

 cmake --build .
 ```

-Optionally, if the intend is to develop on the guest and commit code, the git
-remote  can be updated.
-In that case it also best to generate an ssh keypair, be
-sure to start an ssh-agent as well as this needs to be performed manually on
-Arch.
-The ssh-agent is only valid for as long as the terminal session that
-started it.
-Optionally, it can be included in `.bashrc`.

 ```shell script
 git remote set-url origin git@github.com:Dantali0n/qemu-csd.git ssh-keygen -t rsa -b 4096 eval $(ssh-agent) # must be done after each login ssh-add ~/.ssh/NAME_OF_KEY
 ```

-Additionally, any python based tools and graphs are generated by execution these
-additional commands from the root directory.
-Ensure the previous environment has
-been deactivated.

 ```shell script
 virtualenv -p python3 python